TheGoldenEye/polka-store/README.md

 ## 1 Overview

+One of the most used functions of applications based on a blockchain is the evaluation of transactions.
+Unfortunately this is not possible in the Polkadot universe, because there the data not stored directly.
+Ok, you can use the API of a block explorer, but latest if you want to follow the staking-rewards, that's it.

-Polka-store is a Node.js program written in typescript which scans a Polkadot chain (Polkadot/Kusama/Westend) and stores balance-relevant transactions in a SQLite database.
+**Polka-store** is a Node.js program written in typescript which scans a Polkadot chain (Polkadot/Kusama/Westend) and stores (hopefully all) balance-relevant transactions in a SQLite database.
 This database can be used in other projects to easily access the transaction data.
 What is balance-relevant?
 Currently the following data will be collected: